body21033/DevOps_BC/Lab_13/ReadMe.md

 You can use a free service to get a domain name https://dynv6.com/ (if you have your own domain name, you can use it)<br>
 ![image][15]

-### <a name="deployment-and-ingress">Deployment and Ingress</a>
+### <a name="deployment-and-service">Deployment and Ingress</a>
-With this command you will run deployment.yaml file:
+With this command you will run deployment-service.yaml file:
 ```
-kubectl apply -f deployment.yaml
+kubectl apply -f deployment-service.yaml
 ```
 With this command, you will get a list of pods:
 ```